T20X/notes/low latency/lock-free.md

 ## "synchronize with"

-An atomic operation A that performs a release operation on an atomic object M synchronizes with an atomic operation B that performs an acquire operation on M and takes its value from any side effect in the release sequence headed by A.
+An atomic operation A that performs a release operation on an atomic object M synchronizes with an atomic operation B that performs an acquire operation on M and takes its value from any side effect in the release sequence headed by A. (**note that is runtime propperty not something to do with statements, in other words statement to release and acquire don't guarantee it would happen all the time**)
+(**very important about releases sequence, not that while the side effect above can be taken from a releae sequence fundamentally acquire is still synchronizing with the very first release in the release sequence**)

+All memory writes (including non-atomic and relaxed atomic) that happened-before the atomic store from the point of view of thread A, become visible side-effects in thread B. That is, once the atomic load is completed, thread B is guaranteed to see everything thread A wrote to memory.
+This promise only holds if B actually returns the value that A stored, or a value from later in the release sequence.

+**But don’t fall into the trap of thinking that synchronizes-with is a relationship between statements in your source code.
+It isn’t!
+It’s a relationship between operations which occur at runtime, based on those statements**

+The happens-before relationship is about what is guaranteed wrt to *other* memory locations.

+Thread 1: store to X, RMW on Y.
+Thread 2: RMW on Y, load from X.

+If thread 1's RMW on Y does not have (at least) "release" ordering and/or the thread 2's RMW on Y does not have (at least) "acquire" ordering then even if thread 2's RMW is later in modification order than thread 1's, then the compiler/processor/cache is not required to ensure visibility of the store to X from thread 1 to the load in thread 2.

+However, relaxed RMW ops can form part of a "release sequence" --- a store release followed by a series of RMW ops from random threads, followed by a load acquire of the last value written is still a release-acquire pairing.

 ## "inter-thread happens before"